theonethread/falkor-bundler/readme.md

 ## **Further Development**

-To compile `falkor-bundler` one can use the commands in the root directory:
+To compile `falkor-bundler` one can use the commands in the root directory after cloning the repository:

 ```
 $ npm install